polkadot-fellows/RFCs/text/0031-corejam.md

 Being *on-chain* (rather than *in-core* as with Collect-Refine), information and computation done in the Join-Accumulate stage is carried out (initially) by the Block Author and the resultant block evaluated by all Validators and full-nodes.
 Because of this, and unlike in-core computation, it has full access to the Relay-chain's state.

 The Join-Accumulate stage may be seen as a synchronized counterpart to the parallelised Collect-Refine stage.
 It may be used to integrate the work done from the context of an isolated VM into a self-consistent singleton world model.
 In concrete terms this means ensuring that the independent work components, which cannot have been aware of each other during the Collect-Refine stage, do not conflict in some way.
 Less dramatically, this stage may be used to enforce ordering or provide a synchronisation point (e.g. for combining entropy in a sharded RNG).
-Finally, this stage may be a sensible place to manage asynchronous interactions between subcomponents of a Work Class or even different Work Classes and oversee message queue transitions.
+Finally, this stage may be a sensible place to manage asynchronous interactions between subcomponents of a Service or even different Servicees and oversee message queue transitions.

 #### Reporting and Integration